kicek155/quizr-flask/README.md

 A quiz application.

-This is only a skeleton for app that students have to made during postgraduate studies "Programowanie aplikacji internetowych" on Wyøsza Szko≥a Nauk Humanistycznych i Dziennikarstwa (PoznaÒ, Poland).
+This is only a skeleton for app that students have to made during postgraduate studies "Programowanie aplikacji internetowych" on Wy≈ºsza Szko≈Ça Nauk Humanistycznych i Dziennikarstwa (Pozna≈Ñ, Poland).